nizzaneela/Programming_error_explanation/README.md

     return coalescent_timing_results
 ```

-For example, the first successful simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA of active sampled infections is 0.000333 years (~3 hours).
-The calculations continue until the end of the simulation, after another 61 days and 1.3 million infections.
-By then, only 710 sampled infections are still active and their tMRCA is 0.016277 years (~6 days).
+For example, the first successful simulation run `0001` reaches 50,000 cases on day 39, when the tMRCA of active sampled cases is 0.000333 years (~3 hours).
+The calculations continue until the end of the simulation, after another 61 days and 1.3 million cases.
+By then, only 710 sampled cases are still active and their tMRCA is 0.016277 years (~6 days).
 This can be seen in the file `simulations_01/0001/coalData_parameterized.txt` in the published [data](https://zenodo.org/records/6899613/files/simulations_01.zip?download=1) on [Zenodo](https://zenodo.org/records/6899613).

 ```
 time	coalescence time	total infected	currently infected	current samples